iree-org/iree/docs/developing_iree/profiling_cpu_events.md

 The first difficulty is in the fact that most of these events are *normal*.
 So just knowing that they happened is not in itself actionable.

-For example, if we learn that some causes has cache misses... big deal!
-So does all code.
-Maybe this code has *too many* cache misses... but how many is too many?
-Maybe this code alone accounts for a large fraction of the overall total of the whole program... but maybe even that is normal, for instance if the code being studied is the 'hot' part of the program where a large fraction of overall time is spent?
+For example, if we learn that some code causes cache misses, that isn't big
+news: so does all code.
+Maybe this code has *too many* cache misses, but how many is too many?
+Maybe this code alone accounts for a large fraction of the overall total of the whole program, but maybe even that is normal, for instance if the code being studied is the 'hot' part of the program where a large fraction of overall time is spent?

 #### These events are hardware-dependent and under-documented